NanoComp/meep/doc/docs/C++_Developer_Information.md

 An overview of Meep's inner workings is summarized in [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).
 This page is a supplement which provides a description of the source code.

+See also the page ["Field chunks, DFT chunks, symmetries, and all that](/ChunksAndSymmetry.md) for more details on chunking and the implementation of symmetries.

 [TOC]

 ### Data Structures and Chunks